shigen0/gdboost/README.md

 ## Usage

 Launch gdb with your x86 64 binary and start talking with the LLM asking for example : `(gdb) llm Hey !
 Can you give me the value of eax register please ?`.
 Of course you should at least run the binary if you wanna see the information below.

+You are also able to personalize your experience with the settings in config.json :
+- put clarityResponse value to 0 if you want concise interactions, 1 otherwise
+- define the llm model you wanna use by changing llmModel value

 ## How it works